kannankvs/mddocs/Management VRF Design Document Namespace.md

 #### SNMP
 The net-snmp daemon runs on the default namespace.
 SNMP request packets coming from FPP are directly handed over using default namespace.
 SNMP requests from management interfaces are routed to default namespace using the DNAT & SNAT (and conntrack entries for reply packets) similar to other applications like SSH.
 W.r.t.
 SNMP traps originated from the device, the design similar to tacacs will be implemented to route them through management namespace.
-HARISH_TO_CHECK: Update this.

 #### DHCP Client
 DHCP client gets the IP address for the management ports from the DHCP server, since it is enabled on a per interface the IP address is received automatically.
 DHCP Client has an additional option now to get the mgmt_vrf_config.sh script from the DHCP server.
 This script will be run as apart of the dhcp exit hooks and will configure management VRF when the system boots or dhclient command is issued.
 The script will also write the vrfname and eth0 ip to config_db.json and load it to be saved to ConfigDb.
 Applications requiring the MGMT interface configs can be retrived from ConfigDb.
 The default route that is being added to the default VRF needs to be removed.
 If the new option in dhclient.conf is not there the system behaves in normal mode.
-HARISH_TO_CHECK: Need to decide on when the DHCP happens during reboot.
-Will the management namespace be available before the DHCP is successful?

 #### DHCP Relay
 DHCP relay is expected to work via the default VRF.
 DHCP Relay shall receive the DHCP requests from servers via the front-panel ports and it will send it to DHCP server through front-panel ports.
 No changes are reqiured.